Algorithmic idealism: what should you believe to experience next?: Prologue: when the world is not enough

 It is the year 2048.
 You can no longer feel your arms and legs, but you dream of the warm autumn sun breaking through colorful leaves.
 A blackbird calls from a distance and your daughter smiles at you, a picnic blanket, the shade of the trees.
 Only the flickering of the ceiling light and the flashing of the surveillance monitors bring you back to reality, and only temporarily, until the warm feeling of the pain medication makes your perception fade.

 You are terminally ill.
 You only have a few days to live, at least that's what the Doctor says.
 And yet this realization, in the bright moments between the effects of the morphine and drifting off to sleep, does not fill you with despair: you have taken precautions.
-Two years ago you signed a contract with AfterMath Ltd.: shortly after your death you will be scanned by a team of specially trained neuroscientists with a particular machine, and your body will be destroyed in the process.
+Two years ago you signed a contract with AfterMath Ltd.: shortly after your death you will be scanned\footnote{This story and most of what follows assumes that agents (at least the ones we mean here, which is ultimately supposed to include humans) can in principle be described classically, and potentially with a finite amount of classical information.
+This is compatible with the fact that some biological processes are genuinely quantum-mechanical and / or continuous, but a possible intuition is that these details must ultimately be irrelevant for all that matters for us as persons (including conscious experience), since robust functioning seems to forbid dependence on too fine-grained details.
+Whether this assumption is well-justified is the subject of contemporary debate, with a vast body of literature on e.g.\ the (un)suitability of ``mind uploading''.
+For a recent proposal against this assumption, claiming that quantum states are at the heart of consciousness, see e.g.~\cite{ArianoFaggin}.} by a team of specially trained neuroscientists with a particular machine, and your body will be destroyed in the process.
 A few days later, you will be digitally resurrected in a simulated world on a computer.

 You have not made this decision lightly.
 You have spent years studying philosophy, ethics and neuroscience.
 In the end, it was thoughts like Bostrom's fable~\cite{Bostroem2005} and the experimental results of AfterMath that convinced you to go for it.
 You are pretty sure that you are trying the right thing.
 And you are hopeful that it will go well.